 The CCPA, also known as AB-375 and the California Consumer Privacy Act of 2018, is a California privacy law analogous to the European GDPR.
-The bill was passed September 23, 2018 and becomes effective January 1, 2020.
+The bill was passed September 23, 2018 and went into effect January 1, 2020.

 The CCPA says that California residents have the right to control their personal data: to know what’s being collected, to know whether it’s being sold and to whom, to block their data from being sold.
 It also says that consumers cannot be charged a different price for exercising their privacy rights, with some exceptions.